akitorahayashi/tls/README.md

-# typ-tmpl
+# tls

-`typ-tmpl` is a minimal, database-independent Python CLI template using Typer.
-It provides a clean scaffold with dependency injection via context objects, protocols for service interfaces, and a factory pattern for services.
-This enables high extensibility, maintainability, and testability.
-Includes environment-aware configuration and a lightweight test suite so you can start new CLI tools quickly without dragging in domain-specific code.
+`tls` (Telescope) is a Python CLI tool for LLM benchmarking and evaluation.
+It enables systematic testing of language models against structured benchmarks with progress tracking and detailed reporting.

 ## 🚀 Installation